 - Before you plug into the pedestal at the campground, power off your appliances.

-- Make sure the breakers on the pedestal in your camp site are in the off position.
+- Make sure the breakers on the pedestal at your campsite are in the off position.

 - Get a polarity tester or a combination polarity/voltage tester and always test the campgrounds pedestal before you plug into it.
 You don’t want to ruin your RV or shock yourself.
 Better safe than sorry.